-The Ride Program’s objectives are to provide weekly rides for women mountain bikers of three levels: Scooters, Cruisers and Rockets (defined below) in and around the Calgary area including Kananaskis Country, Canmore, and the Rocky Mountain Parks.
+Spin Sisters Ride Program’s objectives are to provide weekly rides for women mountain bikers of three levels: Scooters, Cruisers and Rockets in and around the Calgary area including Kananaskis Country, Canmore, and the Rocky Mountain Parks.

 Rides begin the last week of April and go until the end of October.
-Ride locations, start times, and duration's consider the amount of daylight for the time of year.
+Ride locations, start times, and durations are selected based on the amount of daylight for the time of year.

 The rides are divided as such: